vinnymac/vinnymac.github.io/content/posts/2019-07-11---React-Image-Hook.md

 }
 ```

 We haven't implemented our promise API properly yet however.
-We need to tell the promise whether or not the image downloaded successfully or failed.
+We need to fulfill our promise when the image loads, and handle it failing as well.
 This can be done with `addEventListener` or the older `on` event callbacks, such as `onload`, `onerror`, or `onabort`.
+Let's try using them below.

 ```js
 export default (url, crossOrigin) => {